Massey University board tables motions to censure against Vice-Chancellor Jan Thomas

 Two motions have been tabled to censure Vice-Chancellor Jan Thomas, after emails were revealed showing she grappled with Brash's speaking engagement before cancelling the event over security concerns.

-Deputy Vice-Chancellor Chris Gallivan said the board will vote on the motions when it meets in a month.
+Deputy Vice-Chancellor Chris Gallavan told Newstalk ZB the board will vote on the motions when it meets in a month.

 "The first one was that she be censured for her decision to ban Don Brash.
 The second is a censure relating to the mess that is the information upon which the decision was made - which is still relatively unclear."